 We have been making this southern red potato salad recipe for almost 20 years!
 It is a family favorite and always complimented at parties.

-Tangy – The best part of this recipe is the tanginess from the pickle juice and yellow mustard.
+• Tangy – The best part of this recipe is the tanginess from the pickle juice and yellow mustard.
 This southern-style potato salad recipe also has chopped dill pickles for crunch.

-Quick and Easy – While the potatoes are cooking you can prepare the dressing and have this side dish ready in under 25 minutes and cooled to serve in about an hour.
+• Quick and Easy – While the potatoes are cooking, you can prepare the dressing and have this side dish ready in under 25 minutes and cooled to serve in about an hour.

-Traditional – We keep to this traditional southern mustard potato salad recipe not only for nostalgia but because it is a tried and true recipe that everyone loves.
+• Traditional – We keep to this traditional southern mustard potato salad recipe for nostalgia and because it is a tried and true recipe everyone loves.
+I have plenty of potato salad recipes, but for summer BBQs, it’s definitely a go-to recipe

 Ingredients

-Potatoes – Red potatoes are perfect for potato salad.
+• Potatoes – Red potatoes are perfect for potato salad.
 They have a nutty flavor to them and stay firm for a nice bite.
 Keep the skin on!
-It adds to the texture, and color, and retains beneficial nutrients.
+It adds to the texture and color and retains beneficial nutrients.

-Boiled eggs – We like are southern tater salad to have a bunch of eggs!
+• Boiled eggs – We like are Southern tater salad to have a bunch of eggs!

-Pickles + Juice – Dill pickles are the way to go.
+• Pickles + Juice – Dill pickles are the way to go.
 They are perfectly sour and crisp, and adding the juice adds more zing and saltiness to the dressing.

-Yellow mustard – A classic ingredient for potato salad with eggs.
+• Yellow mustard – A classic ingredient for potato salad with eggs.

-Salt and pepper
+• Salt and pepper

-Sugar – Just a pinch to smooth out the flavors.
+• Sugar – Just a pinch to smooth out the flavors.

-How to Make Recipe
+How to Make Southern Potato Salad

 1. Place eggs in a small pot of water with salt.
 Boil, cool, peel, and chop the eggs.